 Your duty of disclosure:

-When you apply for insurance with AIA New Zealand and when you make a claim on the policy, you have a legal duty of disclosure to AIA New Zealand.
+When you apply for insurance with AIA New Zealand you have a legal duty of disclosure to AIA New Zealand.

 The duty of disclosure means that:

-- All the statements that you or any Life Assured make to AIA New Zealand (both written and oral) including the answers in this application, any claim made by you, and any other communication by you or any Life Assured with AIA New Zealand must be true and correct.
+- All the statements that you or any Life Assured make to AIA New Zealand (both written and oral) including the answers in this application, and any other communication by you or any Life Assured with AIA New Zealand prior to your contract of insurance must be true and correct.

 - This duty of disclosure in relation to your application for insurance continues from the time you complete this application until either: